 Why 'Follow Your Dreams' May Be the Worst Advice You Ever Heard

-"'Follow your dreams.'
+"Follow your dreams.'
 It's impossible to do without self-knowledge, what takes years.
 You discover your 'dream' (or sense of purpose) in the very act of walking the path, which is guided by equal parts choice and chance."
 Maria Popova's response to Tim Ferriss's question regarding the worst advice she ever heard in the book Tools of Titans.

 What Are Your Dreams Really Based On

 As a student of psychology for the last 20 years, I've learned one very important thing: Most people aren't aware of themselves (or the influences on how they think).
-I fell into this category for a long time, and it's taken much effort to recognize and understand the trends and patterns of me....including my dreams.
+I fell into this category for a long time, and it's taken much effort to recognize and understand the trends and patterns of me, including my dreams.
 I'd love to believe that my dreams were an inspirational inner voice that always had my best interest in mind and guided me with a knowledge and understanding beyond my being.

 The Interpretation of Your Dreams

 You may not be any different.
 Have you observed your physical, mental, and emotional self?
-Have you ever observed the trends and patterns of you?
+Have you ever observed the trends and patterns in yourself?
 Have you identified the underlying influences on your behavior (i.e., fears and insecurities)?
 Have you ever examined the underlying influences on your dreams?
 If you're like most people, you will say "No." Would you follow any other prompt or cue like a dream with so many unanswered questions?

-You're a Leader Not a Follower
+You're a Leader, Not a Follower

 While I always love words of inspiration, you may want to reconsider how sound the advice might be.
 No path is as easy as following your dreams.